 FIA says F1 director Charlie Whiting has died in Australia

-MELBOURNE, Australia (AP) — The governing body for international auto racing says its Formula One director Charlie Whiting has died from a pulmonary embolism.
+MELBOURNE, Australia (AP) — Formula One Race Director Charlie Whiting has died from a pulmonary embolism three days before the season-opening Australian Grand Prix.
 He was 66.

-FIA President Jean Todt says Whiting had been "a great Race Director, a central and inimitable figure in Formula One who embodied the ethics and spirit of this fantastic sport."
+FIA President Jean Todt said he was shocked by the sudden death of the long-time F1 official and described Whiting "a great Race Director, a central and inimitable figure in Formula One who embodied the ethics and spirit of this fantastic sport."

+A pulmonary embolism is a blockage in the lung, usually caused by a blood clot.

 Whiting began his F1 career in 1977 working at the Hesketh team.
 He joined the FIA in 1988 and became a race director in 1997.